huggingface/transformers/examples/README.md

 The code has not been tested with half-precision training with apex on any GLUE task apart from MRPC, MNLI, CoLA, SST-2.
 The following section provides details on how to run half-precision training with MRPC.
-With that being said, there shouldn’t be any issues in running half-precision training with the remaining GLUE tasks as well, since the data processor for each task inherits from the base class DataProcessor.
+With that being said, there shouldn’t be any issues in running half-precision training with the remaining GLUE tasks as well, since the data processor for each task inherits from the base class Olid_A_DataProcessor.

 ### MRPC